Diversity and Education in America

 Mrs. Phyllis A. York, Executive Director, Empowering Community Leaders Network, Inc.

-(ECLN) and former Public School Classroom Teacher and Administrator
+(ECLN) and former Public School Classroom Teacher and Administrator.

 As an educator and administrator who has served in some of America’s finest public